 All Psychiatric, Substance Abuse, and Life Function data is being released to Restricted Access approved users only.
+Psychiatric clinical symptoms and parental psychiatric illness data will be released in a future data release.

 Life Function

 The NIH toolbox contains self-report measures of a number of important domains of experience, including positive and negative affect, stress, anxiety, depression and social support.
 To obtain additional self-report information on an even broader variety of domains, we also administer the Achenbach Adult Self-Report (ASR) for Ages 18-59 (Achenbach 2009).
 Specifically, we administer the 123 items from Section VIII.
 These can be used to generate the ASR Syndrome Scales and the ASR Diagnostic and Statistical Manual (DSM)-Oriented Scales.